centreon/centreon-documentation/cloud/getting-started/about-centreon-cloud.md

 ## Maintenance updates and upgrades

-* Your central server is fully managed and updated by Centreon.
+* The Centreon Cloud platform (web application, data ingestion, transformation, storage...) is fully managed and updated by Centreon.
 No action is required on your part.
-* Your pollers are in your infrastructure: it is your responsibility to [update or upgrade them](../installation/poller-update-upgrade.md).
+* Your [pollers](../resources/glossary.md#poller) are in your infrastructure: it is your responsibility to [update or upgrade them](../installation/poller-update-upgrade.md).